Midland Park Toronto

 Picture

 The Midland Park community is nominated to become a Heritage Conservation District (HCD).
 The nomination is currently under review by the City of Toronto.
-If this designation is achieved, Midland Park will have the honourable distinction of becoming just the 2nd Mid-20th Century Modern HCD IN CANADA.
+If this designation is achieved, Midland Park will have the honourable distinction of becoming just the 2nd Mid-20th Century Modern Heritage Conservation District in Canada.

 Picture